Lori A. Colbert

 Henry M. DeWoskin is a partner at the law firm of Alan E. DeWoskin P.C. in St. Louis, Missouri.

 Mr. DeWoskin holds multiple leadership positions in the ABA Section of Family Law, the ABA General Practice, Solo & Small Firm Division and the Bar Association of Metropolitan St. Louis.
-Currently, he serves as Chair of the Family Law Section’s Long Range Planning Committee, Co-Chair of the Member Benefit Development Committee, and Co-Chair of the Sponsorship & Fundraising Committee.
-In addition, he has served on the Section’s Bylaws, CLE, Diversity, Military, and Young Lawyers committees.
-Further, he is currently a member of the Board of Governors of the Bar Association of Metropolitan St. Louis.
+Currently, he serves as Region IV Representative to the Family Law Section Council, and Co-Chair of the Sponsorship & Fundraising Committee.
+In addition, he has served on the Section’s Bylaws, CLE, Diversity, Long Range Planning, Member Benefit Development, Military, and Young Lawyers committees.
 Further, Mr. DeWoskin is a frequent speaker of continuing legal education on military family law for local and national organizations.

 In addition, he is a major in the Judge Advocate General's Corps in the United States Army Reserve.
 He received his B.A. from Bucknell University in 1992 and his J.D. from Temple University in 1996.